Delays and Delights

 The next thing I'd like to work towards is trying out the profiler with a diverse set of workloads: From hyper/race to a Cro application.
 That will give me a good idea of any pain points you'd encounter.
 For example, once the ThreadPoolScheduler's supervisor thread runs, it'll spend a majority of its time sleeping in between ticks.
 This shows up very prominently in the Routines list, to name one example.

-If you have questions, suggestions, or comments, please feel free to ping me on IRC, or post comments to this blog using the disqus I've embedded below.
+If you have questions, suggestions, or comments, please feel free to ping me on IRC, or find this blog post on reddit.

 Thanks for reading; see you in the next one!